sawyerxue/RP-cone-count/README.md

 4. A sample Commond for (Xue Y et al. 2021) image analysis in MacOS looks like this.
      >> [im,spots,n]=sawyer('/Users/xue/Desktop/for Matlab/20191029_TxCS_C4.tif',794.1,1636,1620,1.3,13);
 5. Inside () in order: Image, radius (r), X of center (cx), Y of center (cy), sigma of spot distribution (sigma), detection threshold (logThr).
-6. [n] in workspace will be the number of counted cells within the radius of circle.
+6. [n] in workspace will be the result of counted cells number within the radius of desired circle.
 7. A sample image (20191029_TxCS_C4.tif) is available in (sample image) folder with following parameters.
 Result [n] = 3908:
      >> % r = 794.1, cx =	1636, cy = 1620, signma = 1.3, logThr = 13
 8. Please use the "sawyer_MS.m" script to get a brighter sample image with magenta recogonition dots, e.g. Figure 1-figure supplement 1C in (Xue Y et al. 2021)